brazil-data-cube/s2-angs/README.rst

 Generate Sentinel-2 Resampled Angle bands (Solar Azimuth, Solar Zenith, View Azimuth, View Zenith).

 This script uses Sentinel-2 L1C products as input to generate angle bands (Solar Azimuth, Solar Zenith, View Azimuth and View Zenith).
 Originally the angles are provided as a 23x23 grid (5000 m resolution) in MTD_TL.xml file (Inside GRANULE folder).
-This script resample the angles through bilinear function to a 10 m spatial resolution.
+This script can resample the angles through bilinear function to a 10 m spatial resolution or estimatete angles using Pahlevant et. al (2017) approach published in 10.1016/j.rse.2017.08.033.

 Dependencies